streamr-dev/network/docs/docs/guides/become-an-operator.md

 Follow these steps below to setup your Operator so that you can participate in the protocol and collect rewards.

 ### Step 1: Deploy your Operator Contract
-Currently you can practice your Operator deployment in the Mumbai pre-testnet.
-Go the the [Mumbai Streamr Hub](https://mumbai.streamr.network/hub), connect your wallet (top-right corner), navigate to Network -> Operators, then click "Become an Operator" and complete the dialog.
-The [Operator contract](../streamr-network/network-roles/operators#the-operator-contract) is deployed on the Polygon Mumbai blockchain.
+In the [Streamr Hub](https://streamr.network/hub), connect your wallet (top-right corner), navigate to Network -> Operators, then click "Become an Operator" and complete the dialog.
+The [Operator contract](../streamr-network/network-roles/operators#the-operator-contract) is deployed on the Polygon blockchain.

 The wallet/account that you use to make the Operator creation transaction will be known as the **Owner wallet**.
 It's the wallet you'll use to control your Operator business.
 The owner wallet controls the Operator and is able to stake and unstake on Sponsorships, update the Operator settings, and withdraw the owner's share of the Operator's stake and earnings.
 This should be a very secure wallet as it controls the whole Operator.
 A hardware wallet (Ledger, etc) is recommended, although a software wallet (Metamask) will work too - just be sure to keep the account private and never share your private key or seed phrase with anyone.

-You'll need to decide on your [owner's cut](../streamr-network/network-roles/operators#owners-cut) at the time of deployment.
+You'll need to decide on your [owner's cut](../streamr-network/network-roles/operators#owners-cut) at the time of your Operator deployment.
 You'll be able to change this value later on, as long as you unstake from all Sponsorships first.

+You can also practice your Operator deployment in the Mumbai environment with the [Mumbai Streamr Hub](https://mumbai.streamr.network/hub) (rather than switching networks on the Streamr Hub).
+You'll need Mumbai `MATIC` - widely available with [public faucets](https://mumbaifaucet.com) and you'll need ` TEST` tokens (the Mumbai network's worthless `DATA` tokens) - There is a `TEST` token faucet on the [Streamr Discord](https://discord.gg/gZAm8P7hK8).

 ### Step 2: Run a Streamr node
 Spin up a Streamr node using this [guide](./how-to-run-streamr-node.md).

 Nodes will consume resources, mainly bandwidth and CPU.
 RAM usage is moderate and disk usage in negligible.